stevehjohn/Othello/README.md

 ## Usage

-UI: `desktop.bat` or `desktop.sh`.
+UI: `desktop.bat` or `./desktop.sh`.
 No menu yet, defaults to player vs CPU.

 Unit tests: `test.bat` or `./test.sh` depending on your platform.